anjalikhonde/Python-Handson_projects/README.md

 - Build a strong foundation in Python
 - Improve logical thinking and problem-solving skills
-- Write clean and readable Python code
+- Write clean, readable, and maintainable Python code
 - Learn Git and GitHub for version control
 - Build real-world beginner projects
-- Prepare for Data Science and Software Development
+- Prepare for Data Science, Machine Learning, and Software Development

 ---